COVID-19 Impact on ESOPs and the Value of their Underlying Stock

 - Timing – Where is the line in the sand drawn for the appropriate date of an interim valuation?
 Clearly, COVID-19 is an evolving situation and the economic and business environment is likely to continue to change.
 It is not practical to do multiple interim updates.

-If the decision is made to conduct an interim valuation by the Plan Administrator, then the interim valuation (say as of March 31, 2020) must take into account all facts known or knowable as of the interim valuation date, which certainly would include the impact of COVID-19.
+If the decision is made to conduct an interim valuation, then the interim valuation (say as of March 31, 2020) must take into account all facts known or knowable as of the interim valuation date, which certainly would include the impact of COVID-19.

 1. ESOP companies are privately held companies that have an Employee Stock Ownership Plan (“ESOP”) for purposes of contributing shares of its corporate stock as a retirement benefit to employees.